ba58smith/INA2xx/README.md

 7. Modify your `main.cpp` to reflect the sensor or sensors that you're actually testing with.
-Be sure to read the comments in the example that explain how to determine the order of multiple sensors, how to use the 3-channel INA3221, etc.
+Be sure to read the comments in the example that explain how to determine the order of multiple sensors, how to use the 3-channel INA3221, etc. Also, it's CRITICAL that you set the correct values for `max_amps` and `shunt_micro_ohms`.
+See [this document](https://github.com/SensESP/INA2xx/blob/main/Setting%20of%20Max%20Expected%20Amps%20in%20INA2xx.pdf) for details.

 8. Build, upload, and test your Project.

-Once you have it working properly, you can include this library in any SensESP Project just by following Step 5 above.
+Once you have the example working properly, you can include this library in any SensESP Project just by following Step 5 above.